 The number of MMS messages develops explosively.
-While 2.8 million MMS messages were sent during 2003, 12.3 million MMS messages were sent just during the first six months of 2005. • • •
+While 2.8 million MMS messages were sent during 2003, 24.5 million MMS messages were sent during 2005. • • •

-The Internet has certainly become popular in Danes' everyday life.
-Today, almost 80 per cent of all Danes have access at home.
-Information searching is the most common reason for using the Internet, followed by locating persons, internet banking and contact with public authorities.
-Just above 20 per cent use the Internet in connection with purchases.
-Companies have also adopted the Internet.
-More than 80 per cent of the companies have both broadband and their own website.
+The Internet has become popular in Danes' everyday life.
+83 per cent of all Danes have access at home.
+Information searching is the most common reason for using the Internet, followed by e-mail, locating persons, internet banking and reading free newspapers.
+31 per cent use the Internet in connection with purchases.
+Almost all companies have access to the Internet, and four out of five have their own website.

-USE OF INTERNET FOR PRIVATE PURPOSES 2004
+USE OF INTERNET FOR PRIVATE PURPOSES 2006